Skip to content

 To simplify again:

 Everything that is critical to precise timing and is somehow portable to ULP, should run better than on the main cores!
 This includes the internal temperature sensor and the hall sensor.
 Additionally it can free the main cores of some tasks.
+It could be demonstrated that the newer LP_CORE is fast enough to controll a WS2812 LED strip using bitbanging.

 Data exchange between main system and ULP~